Comparing free statistical software

 Return to top

 This is a sample of papers that use these packages.
 Many sites link to them as well.
-I just list some places that use EasyReg, Stat4U, EpiData, Instat, Irristat, MicrOrsiris, as the other programs (WinIDAMS, EpiInfo) are from major institutions (UNESCO, CDC) so are pretty well used.
+I just list some places that use EasyReg, Stat4U, Instat, MicrOrsiris, as the other programs (WinIDAMS, EpiInfo) are from major institutions (UNESCO, CDC) so are pretty well used.

 EasyReg